A Linguistics-Aware LLM Watermarking via Syntactic Predictability: Experimental Setup

 For reproducibility, we implement all baseline methods using the open-source MarkLLM toolkit~\citep{pan-etal-2024-markllm}.
 We set the green list ratio $\gamma=0.5$ for all methods, following the default configuration of the toolkit.
 For the baselines, we use the recommended watermark strength~($\delta$): 2.0 for KGW, EWD, and SWEET, and 1.3 for MorphMark.
 We set the generation temperature to 0.7.

 To ensure a fair comparison, we calibrate the average watermark strength to be consistent across methods.
 A naive application of a fixed $\delta$ would place STELA at an unfair disadvantage or advantage depending on the average linguistic indeterminacy of the language.
 Therefore, we calibrate the base strength for STELA in each language to match the effective strength of the primary baselines.
 Specifically, we set $\delta = 2.0 / \mathbb{E}[\lambda(c_t)]$, where $\mathbb{E}[\lambda(c_t)]$ is the mean linguistic indeterminacy over all POS contexts for that language.
+This calibration helps STELA maintain, on average, a comparable level of bias in the logit distribution to that of KGW, EWD, and SWEET.
 The estimated values of $\mathbb{E}[\lambda(c_t)]$ for English, Chinese, and Korean are 0.575, 0.523, and 0.475, respectively.
+In Section~\ref{sec:pos_tagset_granularity}, we compare the use of language-specific versus universal POS tagsets, analyzing both the difference in their estimated $\mathbb{E}[\lambda(c_t)]$ values and the consequent effect on performance.